DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 <div align="justify">
 - The above plot shows the customer segments falling under each category.

-- Lets understand what each of the term in this tree map means.
-Lets start by bottom most category
+- Let us understand what each of the terms in this tree map means.
+Let's start with the bottom-most category

-  - Lost – Customers who have stopped using the brand or stopped engaging with the business. then come customer who
+  - Lost – Customers who have stopped using the brand or stopped engaging with the business. then comes, the customer, who
-  - Need Attention – Existing Customer, who’ve not made any purchase in a long time.
-The business needs to make last push to ensure customer retention.
+  - Need Attention – Existing Customers, who’ve not made any purchase in a long time.
+The business needs to make a last push to ensure customer retention.
 Followed by that comes customers who are
   - At Risk – Existing users, who’ve not bought recently.
 These customer needs to be induced to make a purchase as soon as possible or else the brand will lose them.
-Then in mid-value section comes
+Then in the mid-value section comes
   - Small Buyers - customers with moderate recency, frequency, and monetary value.
 While they may not be high spenders, they are consistent in their engagement and should not be neglected.
   - Potential Loyalist - Customers show promise for becoming loyal customers.
 They may need targeted strategies to encourage repeat business and increase their value over time.
 Medium and consistent spender.
 And then comes